alxndrdiaz/hclust_mix/README.md

 ![Waddington](other_figures/Noble_JExpBio_2015_F2large.jpg)
 Figure 7.
 Waddington Epigenetic Landscape as a metaphor for cell differentiation.
 A and B represent different differentiation paths, figure adapted from original Waddington's book from [Noble J. Exp.
 Biol.
 (2015)](https://jeb.biologists.org/content/218/6/816).<br/><br/>

-Finally, a very important aspect of this metaphor is that if cells differentiated in this way, most cells would be observed to differentiate in a very deterministic way and this process should be regulated by a very stable expression of lineage-specific genes.
-Some authors have proposed that this might not be the case, at least considering new evidence from single-cell transcriptomes, see for example  multilineage priming effect in frog and fish from [Klein et al. Science (2018)](https://science.sciencemag.org/content/360/6392/eaar5780).
+Considering new evidence from single-cell transcriptomics, such as multilineage priming effect in frog and fish embryogenesis from [Klein et al. Science (2018)](https://science.sciencemag.org/content/360/6392/eaar5780), it is also possible that differentiation processes are more stochastic than previously thought.
 For a detailed discussion about Waddington's ideas see for example [Huang BioEssays (2011)](https://onlinelibrary.wiley.com/doi/abs/10.1002/bies.201100031) and [Noble J. Exp.
 Biol.
 (2015)](https://jeb.biologists.org/content/218/6/816).

 ## References